James-Riordan/James-Riordan/README.md

 <h1 align='center'> Hi! 🚀</h1>

 <p align='center'> I'm a Full Stack & Cloud Engineer.
-I use tools like Kubernetes, alongside many other awesome open-source tools to build ecosystems with the emphasis on a safe and fast development cycle, observability, scalability, and ease of management. </p>
+I specialize in creating robust microservice development ecosystems.
+This is achieved with an opinionated microservices implementation of open-source tools.
+These ecosystems offer cluster observability, rapid & safe development, observability, scalability, ease of management, automation of... well everything!.. all with minimal overhead costs compared to alternative deployment options. </p>

 <div align="center">